anionDev/gryLibrary/ReadMe.md

 ## Reference
 The GRYLibrary-reference can be found [here](https://aniondev.github.io/gryLibraryReference/Site/api/GRYLibrary.html).

+The entire documentation-website can be found [here](https://aniondev.github.io/gryLibraryReference/Site/index.html).

 ## Hints

 ### Platform
-The latest nuget-package is compiled for the .NET-Framework 4.7.1 and for the platform 'Any CPU'.
+The latest nuget-package (0.2.0.0) is compiled for the .NET-Framework 4.7.1 and for the platform 'Any CPU'.

 ### Signing
 The GRYLibrary-nuget-packages are always signed.
 You can check the public key token by using [sn](https://docs.microsoft.com/en/dotnet/framework/tools/sn-exe-strong-name-tool): `sn -T GRYLibrary.dll`